21 Heart-Shape Treats to Make Your Valentine's Day Extra Sweet

-Baking a batch of cookies is a great way to show friends and family you care—adding personalized messages to each cookie makes the gesture even sweeter.
+Baking a batch of heart-shaped cookies is a great way to show friends and family you care—adding personalized messages to each cookie makes the gesture even sweeter.
 Use food coloring to make your hearts any color you want, and tiny stamps to create special messages.

 Red Velvet Heart Cake

 The star of these heart-shape sugar cookies is the sweet almond glaze on top.
 We like to tint some of it pink or red with paste food coloring for a more vibrant hue.

 These sugar cookies may look ordinary, but they're hiding a trio of zesty citrus flavor: Orange, lemon, and lime peel all have a part to play.
 To make these cookies extra festive, decorate with pink icing and a handful of colored sprinkles.